frconor-ebook/meditations/_posts/2025-06-13-the-grass-of-the-field.md

 We can\'t neglect any opportunity for divine grace.
 We need to call to Our Lord forcefully, even in the depths of our soul: "Jesus, Son of David, have pity on me!"

 St. Bernard says, "My only merit is the mercy of the Lord.
 I will never lack any merit, as long as he is merciful.
-And since the mercy of the Lord is superabundant, then superabundant are my merits" (St. Bernard, *Homily on the Song of Songs*).
+And since the mercy of the Lord is superabundant, then superabundant are my merits" (Bernard of Clairvaux, *Homily on the Song of Songs*).

 We turn to Him with these merits, "Jesus, Son of David, have mercy on me" (Mark 10:47).

-St. Augustine teaches that "we should call out to Jesus with our prayer and good works" (St. Augustine, *Sermon 349*).
+St. Augustine teaches that "we should call out to Jesus with our prayer and good works" (Augustine, *Sermon 349*).
 Those works also include acts of charity, professional work well done, purity of soul after a contrite confession of our sins.

 The blind man overcame the obstacles of his environment, and he obtained his heart\'s desire.
 "Jesus stopped and said, 'Call him here.'
 So they called the blind man.
 They said, **'**Courage, get up, he is calling you.'
 Throwing off his cloak, he jumped up and went to Jesus" (Mark 10:49-50).